turbo-eth/turbo-slides/README.md

 MDX allows you to use JSX inline or import components, but if you want to use a React component across all slides without importing it, you can use the `<MDXProvider>` component.
 This component wraps the app in a "context" that provides MDX with components to pass into the parser.

 This also lets you replace Markdown parsed HTML elements with React components, like replacing `## Headings` with `<Heading as="h2">` instead of the default `<h2>`.
-This comes in handy if you have a React component library and you want to use it's primitives like `<Text>` for paragraphs.
+This comes in handy if you have a React component library and you want to use its primitives like `<Text>` for paragraphs.

 You can pass new components, or swap HTML elements inside the `mdComponents` object in the `/components/MDXProvider.jsx` file: